 - Participation in the preparation of the APA and ancillary agreements

-- The sale of assets for family businesses
+- The sale of family businesses

 - Tax-free mergers with a public company